te427/redhall/README.md

 ## Todo List

 ### Bugs
-- Fix running direction not resumed when moving diagonally after collision
-  - we can do this by calling a function in the player manager continually on game update - this should "drive" the player, with the player only concerned about the direction(s) it is facing and whether it is moving or not (a key is down and has not been released)
+- enemies cannot detect each other when checking for pathfinding collisions
+- enemies sometimes do not respect collide blocks when pathfinding
+- selecting bad cursor positions when moving/attack freezes combat
+  - can we add an overall try/catch to phase that resets the phase it is in if it fails?
 - Pond of the Child has no map currently
 - spawning/removing items needs item properties